benAdambridge/SQL-to-Power-BI/README.md

 ## Note ##

 The SQL database was created by myself using PostgreSQL's querying capabilities to create and then record trial data - guided by Derek Banas' SQL video https://youtu.be/85pG_pDkITY?si=k24T_VNonN0EuEpK.

 The Power BI dashboard then uses this SQL data to visualize sales for Sandersons & Sons Shoe Shop.

+'Creating a view for Power BI', demonstrates me creating a bespoke view of all the data I need from the multiple tables in the database in PostgreSQL ready for loading in Power BI.